MooersLab/colabpymolpysnips/README.md

 The install process takes 5-10 minutes. so be patient.
 A progress bar monitors the installation.

-Pre-repuisite: a Google Drive account.
+Pre-requisite: a Google Drive account.

 ### Step 1: Click on the above Colab link